 As a result, most banks didn't need to borrow fed funds to meet the reserve requirement.
 That put downward pressure on the fed funds rate.
 To counteract this, the Fed began paying interest rates on required and excess bank reserves.
 It also used reverse repos to control the fed funds rate.

 The Fed signaled the end of its expansionary open market operations at its December 14, 2016, FOMC meeting.
 The Committee raised the fed funds rate to a range between 0.5% and 0.75%.
 The Fed used its other tools to persuade banks to raise this rate.

 On June 14, 2017, the Fed outlined how it would reduce its holdings.
 It would allow $6 billion of Treasurys to mature without replacing them.
-Each month it will allow another $6 billion to mature.
+Each month it would allow another $6 billion to mature.
 Its goal is to retire $30 billion a month.
 The Fed will do the same with its holdings of mortgage-backed securities, only with increments of $4 billion a month until it reaches $20 billion.
 The Fed began this policy in October 2017.
 It planned to reduce its holdings by $420 billion by the end of 2018, with another reduction of up to $600 billion planned for 2019.